MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-environment.md

 [!Include[Prerelease information](../../includes/prerelease.md)]

-Take the following steps to configure your environment to connect devices to the Defender for Endpoint service.
+Before you onboard devices to Defender for Endpoint, make sure your network is configured to connect to the service.
+The first step of this process involves adding URLs to the allowed domains list if your proxy server or firewall rules prevent access to Defender for Endpoint.
+This article also includes information about proxy and firewall requirements for older versions of Windows client and Windows Server.

 ## Enable access to Microsoft Defender for Endpoint service URLs in the proxy server

 By default, if a proxy or firewall is blocking all traffic and allowing only specific domains, then add the domains listed in the downloadable sheet to the allowed domains list.

 The following downloadable spreadsheet lists the services and their associated URLs that your network must be able to connect.
 Ensure there are no firewall or network filtering rules to deny access for these URLs.
 Optionally, you may need to create an *allow* rule specifically for them.

->[!NOTE]
+> [!NOTE]
->(Applies to public preview)<br>
+> (Applies to public preview)<br>
->- As part of the preview, certain Defender for Endpoint services have been consolidated behind the URL: **\*.endpoint.security.microsoft.com**.
+> - As part of the preview, certain Defender for Endpoint services have been consolidated behind the URL: **\*.endpoint.security.microsoft.com**.
 You will be provided the option in Microsoft 365 Defender to use the [consolidated Defender for Endpoint URL]().
 For more information, see the updated list in the preceding table.
 You also have the new option of configuring allow lists using static Defender for Endpoint dedicated IP ranges.<br>
->- The use of the new consolidated URL or static IPs will require you to use a new onboarding package.
+> - The use of the new consolidated URL or static IPs will require you to use a new onboarding package.
 You must verify that your devices meet the [prerequisites]() before using the new solution. <br>
->For more details, see the updated list in the preceeding table.
+> For more details, see the updated list in the preceeding table.
 You also have the option of configuring allow lists using static Defender for Endpoint dedicated IP ranges. <br>
->- Some services were not included in this consolidation effort.
+> - Some services were not included in this consolidation effort.
 You must verify that you maintain connectivity with the required services.
 For details on services **not** included in the consolidation, see [Services not under the consolidated domain]().
->- Devices running MMA agent are not supported under streamlined solution and will need to use the standard URL list.
+> - Devices running MMA agent are not supported under streamlined solution and will need to use the standard URL list.
 Devices running Windows version 1607, 1703, 1709, 1803 can onboard using the new onboarding package but will require a longer list of URLs.
 For more information, see the preceeding table.

 <br>